We’ve all worked with someone who tends to attract drama.

 “She’s upset I’m late again?
 The bus was late, and then I had to wait forever for the elevator!”

 Sound familiar?
-These are all displays of “victim mentality,” which has the potential to sabotage careers, even lives.
+These are all displays of victim or victimhood mentality, which has the potential to sabotage careers and even lives.
 When you come to the realization that you exhibit a victim mentality more often than you are conscious, it can be quite unsettling.
 It’s the most common feedback we get from participants in our MindMastery™ workshop over the years; that they’ve been blind to how often they frame events in this way and how deep the pattern is.

 What is a Victim Mentality?

-Someone who embodies a victim mentality is often looking for attention or sympathy.
+Someone who embodies self-victimization is often looking for attention or sympathy.
 They avoid asking for what they need and take very little action to improve their situation or solve their problems because they feel it would be futile.
-They either feel powerless to change things, or it is a conditioned habit.
+When self victimizing they feel powerless to change things, or it is a conditioned habit.
 With this mindset, there will always be a disproportionate number of challenges that come their way because they aren’t dealing with the events in their life effectively.

-To put it simply, having a victim mentality means that you blame other people and circumstances for your own unhappiness and/or lack of results.
+To put it simply, having a victimhood mentality means that you blame other people and circumstances for your own unhappiness and/or lack of results.

 How Self-Victimization Happens